nutanix/karbon-platform-services/workshops/kps-projects-facefeed/index.rst

 Defining Categories
 +++++++++++++++++++

-In Karbon Services for IoT, categories help you assign various attributes to edges and data sources which can be further used to query and select them when creating Data Pipelines or deploying Applications.
+In Karbon Platform Services for IoT, categories help you assign various attributes to edges and data sources which can be further used to query and select them when creating Data Pipelines or deploying Applications.

 An example of a category could be “City” with values in [San Francisco, San Jose, San Diego] or “State” with values in [California, Washington, Oregon] and so on.
 It can be anything meaningful to your environment.
 For this tutorial, we’ll categorize types of cameras by their function.

 #.
-From the **Karbon Services for IoT** management portal, select :fa:`bars` **> Infrastructure > Categories**.
+From the **Karbon Platform Services for IoT** management portal, select :fa:`bars` **> Infrastructure > Categories**.

 #.
 Click on the default **Data Type** to explore the default values.